usnistgov/semait_mizr/README.md

 It was initially developed within the Multimodal Information Group (MIG) at the National Institute of Standards and Technology (NIST).

 A quickstart is below.
-Full documentations (docs and vignettes) are available on [semait_mizr Gitlab pages](https://semait.ipages.nist.gov/semait_mizr)
+Full documentations (docs and vignettes) are available pre-build at [mizr/docs/index.html](mizr/docs/index.html)

 **For ease of updating, all of the paths and inputs required are at the top of each R or Rmd file.**